initcron/cicd-labs/chapters/cipipeline.md

 ```
 docker run hello-world
 ```
-Now run the build, agin you will get permission denied error, because jenkins user not a part of docker group. use below command inside jenkins container to add jenkins user into docker group and validate.
+Now run the build, agin you will get permission denied error, because jenkins user not a part of docker group. use following command inside jenkins container to add jenkins user into docker group and validate.
 ```
 * usermod -a -G docker jenkins
 * docker ps
 ```
-After adding jenkins user to docker group, exit from jenkins container and restart the container by using below command.
+After adding jenkins user to docker group, exit from jenkins container and restart the container by using following command.
 ```
 docker restart jenkins
 ```